learn-co-curriculum/hs-bcrypt-set-up/README.md

   end
 ```

-You are ready to test out your app! **If you already have test users in your database you will need to set their passwords via `tux` before you can test out signing them in.
-Or you can start over by dropping your database - do `rake db:rollback` four times (once for every migration) - and then rake db:migrate to rebuild.**
+You are ready to test out your app!

+**If you already have test users in your database you will need to set their passwords via the console - run `tux` in your terminal - before you can test out the sign in form.
+Or you can delete all your entries by dropping your database - do `rake db:rollback` four times (once for every migration) - and then rake db:migrate to rebuild.**